ahazeemi/dPrune/README.md

 Alternatively, you can cite it in text as:

-> Azeemi, A. H., Qazi, I. A., & Raza, A. A. (2025). dPrune: A Framework for Data Pruning.
+> Abdul Hameed Azeemi, Ihsan Ayyub Qazi, and Agha Ali Raza.
+(2025). dPrune: A Framework for Data Pruning.
 GitHub. https://github.com/ahazeemi/dPrune